Rules and Timelines

-1. This Aurora gavel is for the use of the Masonic Lodges within the Commonwealth of Massachusetts Districts only (It may not be used in Massachusetts Masonic Chile, Cuba or Panama) It is not to travel out of the state.
+1. This Aurora gavel is for the use of the Masonic Lodges within the Commonwealth of Massachusetts Districts only (It may not be used in Massachusetts Masonic Japan, Chile, Cuba, or Panama) It is not to travel out of the state.

 3. The gavel can only be obtained during a stated legal masonic meeting; it cannot be requested or presented to other groups The gavels can be presented or obtained at either at Stated or Called Communications.
 Under no circumstances is the “Installation of Officers” or a “Funeral Lodge” to be considered for presenting or obtaining a gavel.

 4. The gavel must be asked for by the visiting brethren during the meeting to obtain it.
-Stand, speak your name, lodge and district, ask for your group to be escorted to the East.
+Stand, speak your name, lodge, and district, and ask for your group to be escorted to the East.

 5. The gavel is to be presented by the active current Worshipful Master of the possessing Lodge to the active current Worshipful Master or Senior Representative of the obtaining Lodge.

 6. Should more than one Lodge is present to challenge a gavel, the Lodge with the most members present will be successful in obtaining it.
 If each Lodge has an equal number of members at the meeting, the Lodge traveling the greater distance will obtain it.
 A coin flip by the Master may also decide, or other methods agreeable to the Lodges will be used to determine the new holder.
 The gavel will stay at the current Lodge unless one Lodge wishes to forfeit it.